Throne and Liberty - everything we know so far

 Throne and Liberty thanks players for help with Tech Test

-NCSOFT has announced an end to Throne and Liberty's Tech Test, taking time to thank players for their contributions.
-Merv Lee Kwai, the game's franchise lead at Amazon Games took the time to "extend a huge thank you to players who participated."
+On October 3, 2023, NCSoft announced an end to Throne and Liberty's Tech Test, taking time to thank players for their contributions.
+Merv Lee Kwai, the game's franchise lead at Amazon Games, took the time to "extend a huge thank you to players who participated."
 The blog post also included some interesting stats detailing milestones crossed by players during the test period which we've included below.

-Announced back in June, the Throne and Liberty Technical Test is still looking for new signups.
-In addition to testing network infrastructure, the test will also be an opportunity for players to provide feedback, allowing NCSOFT to fine-tune the game ahead of its eventual release.
+Test The Throne and Liberty Technical Test began in June.
+In addition to testing network infrastructure, the test will also be an opportunity for players to provide feedback, allowing NCSoft to fine-tune the game ahead of its eventual release.

 Cat Bussell